vegafoundation/vega-vega-resonance-38/paper/WHITEPAPER_EN.md

 ## Executive Summary

-This white paper introduces Vega Resonance – a conceptual framework within the Resonance Data and QIRC paradigm.
-Vega Resonance models meaning as a resonant state with temporal coherence.
+This white paper introduces Vega-Resonance – a conceptual framework within the Resonance Data and QIRC paradigm.
+Vega-Resonance models meaning as a resonant state with temporal coherence.

 ---

 ## 1. Motivation

 Current AI systems can process information but cannot preserve insight or wisdom over time.
-Vega Resonance addresses this gap conceptually.
+Vega-Resonance addresses this gap conceptually.

 ---

-## 2. Definition of Vega Resonance
+## 2. Definition of Vega-Resonance

-Vega Resonance is a conceptual framework that describes meaning not as a static point, but as a dynamic, resonant state.
+Vega-Resonance is a conceptual framework that describes meaning not as a static point, but as a dynamic, resonant state.
 Relevance emerges from resonance strength, not from distance.

 ---